13 Diabetes Tips to Improve Blood Sugar Control

 Splash a Little Vinegar

 Vinegar may inhibit starch digestion and hold food in the stomach a little longer, Johnston says.
-By delaying emptying of the stomach, vinegar may help to blunt the rise of blood glucose in response to eating.
+By delaying emptying of the stomach, vinegar may help to blunt the rise of blood sugar in response to eating.
 The problem is the vinegar itself.
 It just isn't fun to drink a couple tablespoons before a meal.
 Take advantage of vinegar's benefits by splashing some on a salad and adding it to cooked vegetables.

-Talk to Your Doctor Before Adjusting Medication
+Talk to Your Health Care Provider Before Adjusting Medication

 Set Aside Time for Quality Sleep

-Too little sleep or poor sleep can disrupt your hormones, leading to increased appetite, higher blood glucose, and a thicker waistline.
+Too little sleep or poor sleep can disrupt your hormones, leading to increased appetite, higher blood sugar, and a thicker waistline.
 In fact, researchers from the Netherlands found that a single night of sleep deprivation can decrease insulin sensitivity by almost 25 percent.

 Exercise to Boost Energy & Improve Sleep